 It is now a matter of fact that the Web is one of the most complete, wide and up to date available sources of data and information, where people interact and express their real needs about all possible topics of interest.

-Being able to collect and understand such information represents an important critical success factor for Companies since it enables access to meaningful and actionable insights useful to rapidly adapt to market trends and needs and to optimize omnichannel communication strategies, once combined also with traditional sources of information.
+Being able to collect and understand such information represents an important critical success factor for Companies since it enables access to meaningful and actionable insights useful both to rapidly adapt to market trends and needs and to optimize omnichannel communication strategies and to drive business decisions, once combined also with traditional sources of information.

 But which kind of valuable and distinctive information can really be collected “listening” to the web?